theblockstalk/workonblockchain.com/README.md

 ## Initialize

-1. Create a new user
+1. Sign up a new candidate or company user with email
 2. Run migration

 ```